edenessame/wakeboarding/README.md

 * The Navigation bar is at the top of the page and fixed, so always visible and accessable wherever the user is on the page.
 * The Navigation bar shows the business name in the top left corner.
 * The other navigation links are to the right: Home, About Us, Prices and contact.
 They become a drop down menu on smaller screens where they would take up too much screen space.
+*When a link is moused over on larger screens it is underlined to help the user see which link will be clicked.
 * The Navigation bar tells the user the name of the business and website and the differnt sections of information are easy to find

 ![Navigation bar on a large screen](./readme-assets/Navigation-bar.png)